Vito-Research/VitoKit/README.md

 ## 😀 Welcome to VitoKit..

-### A framework that enhances HealthKit and thew Fitbit API for iOS
+### A framework that enhances HealthKit and the Fitbit API for iOS

 ### ✅ Features